Jacob Stallings Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in the league.

-- The Dodgers have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.
+- The Dodgers' 4.19 team ERA ranks 16th across all league pitching staffs.

-- The Dodgers rank 14th in baseball in home runs surrendered (163 total, 1.2 per game).
+- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (167 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.